bjwbell/gensimd/examples/distsq/README.md

 # Distsq Example

-For a set of points in R^2, SIMD intrinsics are used to compute squared distances between them.
+SIMD intrinsics are used to compute squared distances between a set of points in R^2.
 The points are created using:

 ```